Aliases for CSTA Gene

 The cystatin superfamily encompasses proteins that contain multiple cystatin-like sequences.
 Some of the members are active cysteine protease inhibitors, while others have lost or perhaps never acquired this inhibitory activity.
 There are three inhibitory families in the superfamily, including the type 1 cystatins (stefins), type 2 cystatins, and kininogens.
 This gene encodes a stefin that functions as a cysteine protease inhibitor, forming tight complexes with papain and the cathepsins B, H, and L. The protein is one of the precursor proteins of cornified cell envelope in keratinocytes and plays a role in epidermal development and maintenance.
 Stefins have been proposed as prognostic and diagnostic tools for cancer. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CSTA Gene

-CSTA (Cystatin A (Stefin A)) is a Protein Coding gene.
-Diseases associated with CSTA include exfoliative ichthyosis and exfoliative ichthyosis, autosomal recessive, ichthyosis bullosa of siemens-like.
-GO annotations related to this gene include structural molecule activity and protein binding, bridging.
+CSTA (Cystatin A) is a Protein Coding gene.
+Diseases associated with CSTA include Peeling Skin Syndrome 4 and Exfoliative Ichthyosis.
+Among its related pathways are Keratinization and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and protein binding, bridging.
 An important paralog of this gene is CSTB.

 This is an intracellular thiol proteinase inhibitor.
 Has an important role in desmosome-mediated cell-cell adhesion in the lower levels of the epidermis.